 behind my work

 The need to make sense of this world through painting began a long time ago.
-The oldest known cave paintings where more than 64,000 years ago.
+The oldest known cave paintings were more than 64,000 years ago.
 Why do I paint?
 I feel a deep need to communicate something.
 Something I can’t put into words.
 Painting is my way of finding kindred spirits.
 When I look at art from the past, I realise I am not that dissimilar to my ancestors and painters of the past.
 Studying art from the past allows me to explore the many different ways that artists saw the world during their time.
-It helps me to broaden my perspective and understanding and allows me to see… Read More »Why do I paint?
+It helps me to broaden my perspective and understanding and allows me to see how… Read More »Why do I paint?